Andre Marie Ampere

 Scientific Discovery: Electromagnetism

 In 1820, Hans Christiaan Ørsted’s discovery of electric current affecting magnetic activity was shared with the Academy of Sciences.
 This discovery excited Ampère, and he began conducting his own research on how electricity can influence magnetism.

 Ampère’s research revealed that, depending on the directions of the currents, electric currents along wires can attract or repel each other, much like magnets.
 This new area of research led to the development of Ampère’s law.

 Simply put, Ampère’s law states that the repelling or attraction of two electrical current wires is influenced by their lengths and power, similar to the activity of magnets.

 In order to explain this phenomenon in physical terms, he described a particle that he called the electrodynamic molecule, which he believed could generate electric current through their movements.

 He was correct, and this particle is now known as an electron.

 These discoveries led him to new inventions, such as the solenoid, a coil of wire wrapped in a helix formation, and an electrical telegraph.

-Another interesting facet of his research was in chemistry; he is responsible for the idea behind the discovery of the element fluorine, but it wasn’t achieved until 1886 by Henri Moissan.
+Another interesting facet of his research was in chemistry.
+He is responsible for the idea behind the discovery of the element fluorine, but the actual discovery wasn’t made until 1886 by Henri Moissan.